The Guide

 The school is not easy to get into.
 Enrolment is capped and there is a genuine waiting list, particularly at primary entry.
 Families on corporate packages sometimes arrive expecting a place to be available and discover otherwise.
 Fees for 2026-27 run TWD 956,770 to TWD 1,055,105 per year (roughly USD 29,900 to USD 33,000), plus a one-time capital fee of TWD 350,000.
 For families whose companies are covering costs, this is near the top of what Taipei charges.
 For self-funding families it is still below equivalent flagship schools in Singapore or Hong Kong.

 The community is large, around 2,371 students, and leans heavily American.
 If your children are coming from a US system or headed to US universities, TAS is the natural first call.
-If you are a non-American family and the IB appeals more than AP, the school works for that too, but it will feel more American than European in culture.
+Non-American families wanting the IB rather than AP will find it works too, but the culture is unambiguously American.

 Taipei European School